ddialar/MongoDB-University-Courses/m102/week_2/homework_2_2/README.md

 > myVar = db.products.find({"_id":ObjectId("507d95d5719dbef170f15c00")},{}).toArray()[0]
 ```

-This command obtain the selected document as a JSON instead of a BSON pointer.
+This command obtains the selected document as a JSON instead of a BSON pointer.
 This way, now we are able to edit its content.
 In fact, we can query the specified fields.

 ![Execution process](img/03 - hw_2_2.jpg)